Skew product Smale endomorphisms over countable shifts of finite type: Abstract

 \section{Abstract}

-We introduce and study \textit{skew product Smale endomorphisms} over finitely irreducible topological Markov shifts with countable alphabets.
-We prove that almost all conditional measures of equilibrium states of summable and locally H\"older continuous potentials are \textit{dimensionally exact}, and prove a formula for their Hausdorff dimension.
-We describe then the thermodynamic formalism for Smale skew products over \textit{countable-to-1 endomorphisms}.
-Exact dimensionality of conditional measures on fibers is shown to imply the global exact dimensionality of the measure.
-One of the main applications is to measures on \textit{natural extensions of endomorphisms}.
-We study then equilibrium measures for skew products over endomorphisms generated by countable graph directed Markov systems, and in particular for skew products over \textit{expanding Markov-R\'enyi (EMR)} maps.
-We settle the question of the global exact dimensionality of all such measures.
-This has a wide range of applications, for eg to skew products (and natural extensions) over the Gauss transformation, and over parabolic maps.
+We introduce and study skew product Smale endomorphisms over finitely irreducible shifts with countable alphabets.
+This case is different from the one with finite alphabets and we develop new methods.
+In the conformal context we prove that almost all conditional measures of equilibrium states of summable H\"older continuous potentials are exact dimensional, and their dimension is equal to the ratio of (global) entropy and Lyapunov exponent.
+We show that the exact dimensionality of conditional measures on fibers implies global exact dimensionality of the original measure.
+We then study equilibrium states for skew products over expanding Markov-R\'enyi transformations, and settle the question of exact dimensionality of such measures.
+We apply our results to skew products over the continued fractions transformation.
+This allows us to extend and improve the Doeblin-Lenstra Conjecture on Diophantine approximation coefficients, to a larger class of measures and irrational numbers.

-\fr We then extend and improve the renowned \textit{Doeblin-Lenstra Conjecture} in Diophantine approximation, proving it for irrational numbers $x\in [0, 1]$ from the set of Lebesgue measure zero which was left out by the proof of the original Conjecture.
-More precisely, we describe the \textit{distribution in arbitrary balls} of the approximation coefficients $\Theta_n(x)$ in the continued fractions expansions of such $x$'s, by using the exact dimensionality and the dimension of certain equilibrium states on the natural extension of the Gauss map.

 \textbf{MSC 2010:} 37D35, 37A35, 37C45, 37A45, 46G10, 60B05.